 - Type of Problem (e.g. pain, wounds, stress)

-No matter which specialty they choose, CNSs are expected to operate under 3 spheres of influence, providing expert clinical care to patients, education to nursing personnel, and leadership over the larger healthcare system.
-They diagnose and treat diseases, mentor staff, manage units, develop nursing policies, instigate healthcare programs and initiatives, advocate for patients, and – most importantly – improve patient outcomes.
+Clinical nurse specialists diagnose & treat diseases, mentor staff, manage units, develop nursing policies, instigate healthcare programs & initiatives, advocate for patients, and – most importantly – improve patient outcomes (e.g. reducing readmissions).
 In some cases, that means CNSs are supporting nursing practice in complex settings such as hospitals and large healthcare organizations.
+For more on the role, see the NACNS’s section on What is a CNS?

 CNS vs. NP